 An infestation of mice can cause serious pest control issues for any retail business.
 Therefore, it’s important to understand the reasons they may be drawn to your business and the consequences if they are.

-An adult house mouse is a small creature, only growing to around one to two inches long, excluding their tails.
-The tail is hairless, and usually equal to the length of the head and body combined.
-They have large rounded ears, a pointed nose, and small black eyes.
-Their fur can be light grey, brown, cream, or white.
+An adult house mouse is a small creature, only growing to around one to three inches long, excluding their tails.
+The tail is hairless and usually equal to the length of the head and body combined.
+They have large rounded ears, a pointed nose and small black eyes.
+Their fur can be light grey, brown, cream or white.

 To compound matters, mice only take approximately eight to ten weeks to become sexually mature.
 A single breeding pair is capable of producing eight litters of young per year, each made up of 16 baby mice.
 This means that, without a pest control system in place, a couple of mice taking up residence in your retail site can quickly become an unmanageable epidemic.